 The ban was pretty absurd at that time.
 Following is the first line of review of the movie by New York Times:

 “Now that the New York State censor has agreed that a film may show a buffalo’s birth without tending to corrupt morals or incite to crime, “The Vanishing Prairie” of Walt Disney should be very much in evidence for some time on the unhindered screen of the Fine Arts, where it opened yesterday.”

 11. Scarface (1932)

-Most of binge lovers imagine of “Al Pacino” when they hear “Scarface”, all-time favourite gangster movie.
+Most of the binge lovers imagine of “Al Pacino” when they hear “Scarface”, all-time favorite gangster movie.
 However, the original production of “Scarface” was long before the 80’s crime series.

 The movie, made in 1932, based on Al Capone.
 It received vast viewership and fan following for its impressive direction and accurate picture of gangster violence.